 If you’re doing a reset, you might as well go back to the stock software so your phone is ready for the Android Pie update by following these steps.

 What’s Next for the OnePlus 6?

 So what’s next for you and your phone?
-Well, now that Android 9 Pie is here your focus is likely on getting the new software and experiencing everything that’s new.
+Well, now that Android 9 Pie is here your focus is likely turning towards Android Q, which is coming later this year or early 2020.

-Take advantage of everything it has to offer and enjoy all the improvements from the first major Pie update, Oxygen OS 9.0.3 on January 2nd, 2019.
+Take advantage of everything Pie has to offer and enjoy all the improvements it delivered, or try the Android Q beta as we await the official software release.
 They worked hard on the beta for months, but a few things fell through the cracks that they just fixed.